What good service do customers want and how to measure if you’re delivering?

 Speed is an important factor in good customer service.
 Customers want their projects, emergencies, questions, and concerns responded to in a timely manner.
 In order to evaluate how quickly you’re servicing your customers, you can review your resolution time.
 For example: With emergency issues, you could look at your metrics for how quickly your field technicians respond.
 In another example: You could see how often projects ran over the estimated timelines.

 Working fast shouldn’t mean sacrificing quality, either.
 This metric must be reviewed in combination with others to get the bigger picture on whether you’re giving customers a positive experience.

 Customers want to be heard.
 In our current society, customers have a lot of choices of where to bring their business.
 Plus, they will likely spread the word about your company, whether they received good support (or not-so-good support).
-One way to win them over is to listen to them and offer them personalized service.
+One way to win them over is to listen to them and offer them personalized and good service.
 Therefore, if you’re wondering if your customers are satisfied, go straight to the source.